 Research on White Dwarfs and Evolved Planetary Systems

-- Employing the all-sky Gaia sample of white dwarfs, combined with a grid of state-of-the-art 3D model atmospheres, to deliver a precise stellar formation history for the disk of our Milky Way.
+- Employing the all-sky Gaia sample of white dwarfs, combined with a grid of state-of-the-art 3D model atmospheres, to deliver a precise stellar formation history for the disk and halo of our Milky Way.

-- Following-up on our recent discovery that a large fraction of white dwarfs are solid.
-This more theoretical project would improve the interior physics of white dwarfs to obtain precise ages for the oldest stars in the Milky Way.
+- We have recently discovered that a large fraction of white dwarfs are solid.
+You will lead the improvement of white dwarf evolution models and stellar interior physics to obtain precise ages for the oldest stars in the Milky Way.

 - Studying white dwarfs with evolved planetary systems that are currently accreting rocky material into their convection zones to obtain precise chemical abundances for rocky exoplanets.